 Only three out of the four sections are scored (although you do not know during the test which four sections are scored).
 Separately, the test administers a writing sample that does not contribute to your score on the 120-180 scale.

-Thus, the August 2024 and subsequent LSAT tests will be scored on the basis of one reading comprehension section and two LR sections.
-In addition, the test will include one experimental, unscored section that could be either RC or LR.
+As of August 2024, LSAT tests are scored on the basis of one reading comprehension section and two LR sections.
+In addition, the test includes one experimental, unscored section that could be either RC or LR.

 Read What to Expect Starting with the August 2024 LSAT.